47degrees/github4s/docs/docs/repository.md

 ### Get a single release

-You can get a release using `getASingleRelease`, it takes as arguments:
+You can get a release using `getRelease`, it takes as arguments:

 - the release coordinates (`releaseId` the id of the release)
 - the repository coordinates (`owner` and `name` of the repository).